Pattaya: Thailand's Coastal Kaleidoscope - Sun, Sea, Spirit, and Surprise Nestled along the shimmering crescent of the Gulf of Thailan...

 palaces, markets.
 Full day trip (early start essential).

-credit cards in Pattaya?
+Can I use credit cards in Pattaya?

 Credit cards (Visa, Mastercard) are widely